The Plastic Dilemma!

 It is common knowledge that prevention is always better then remedy or solution and should be the focus on what you do before plastic becomes a further problem than it already is.
 To help you with this, here are some key steps for prevention:

 Drop less – Whether you just ‘missed’ the bin, left it right by the bin or just left it on the floor in a location because everyone else was doing it, something many of us have been guilty of, try to stop it.
 Put your rubbish into a bin, preferably a recycled one to stop litter entering the environment.
 This is seen a lot on chewing gum and cigarette butts, which although is not plastic still should not be tossed on the floor for future generations to clear up.
+If there is no bin, take it home.

 Recycle – As mentioned above ensure all plastic you use goes into a recycling bin, whether at home, at work or outside.
 Recycling helps to stop plastic going into landfill and wreaking havoc on the environment and wildlife.
 In the UK a supermarket, Morrisons, have installed reverse-vending machine that take old empty bottles for recycling and give you 10p in return.
 I have seen similar strategies in other countries but all help to promote recycling plastic, which is always a great step forward.
+Also check your local supermarket, which might recycle additional palstic such as soft plastic packaging that often cannot go in your weekly recycle pick up.

-Reuse – There are so many items that are made of plastic, which have reusable options, such as bags, cups, mugs, bottles, straws to name a few.
+Reuse – There are so many items that are made of plastic, which have reusable options, such as bags, cups, mugs, bottles and straws to name a few.
 All of which is an easy change to make that could save you money over time but also help to stop the production of more plastic and the plastic waste you contribute too.

-Above are the problem with our waste and plastic and how we can reduce and prevent this problem occurring.
+Above are the problems with our waste and plastic and how we can reduce and prevent this problem occurring.
 However, there is still tonnes of waste and plastic already causing damage and devastation.
 Here is how you can help be part of the solution:

 Clean-up – Start a group, get in touch with a group or just go it on your own to start making a difference.
-Go to or start a day where you can go through your local park, beach, neighbourhood and other neglected areas to pick up rubbish for recycling and proper disposal.
+Start a day where you can go through your local park, beach, neighbourhood and other neglected areas to pick up rubbish for recycling and proper disposal.
 Be aware, if this is being done on a large scale you may need to talk to your local authority about collecting the rubbish at the end.
 Additionally, take precautions, as some waste can be sharp and dangerous.

 Donate – There are many people who help to collect plastic and waste for proper recycling and disposal, even if you don’t do it yourself, you can fund those that do.
-There are many charities and organisations that help to clean up rubbish and plastic in many areas, so donate to one that’s near you to help your local area.
+There are many charities and organisations that help to clean up rubbish and plastic in many areas, so donate to one that is near you to help your local area.

 Support – Another way you can help is similar to donating but where you buy products that support or are part of cleaning up the environment.
 This way you get something in return but also contribute to removing plastic from the environment.
-Although there are many companies that do this, two of well-known and popular ones are:
+Although there are many companies that do this, two of the well-known and popular ones are: